Durant and Cheryl ImbodenDurant and Cheryl Imboden's

 In other ways, hotel barges offer a cruising experience that's similar to a narrowboat's: Barges meander slowly through inland waterways, they cater to a small number of guests (typically eight to 12), they offer plenty of opportunities to hop off and enjoy villages or pubs along the towpath, and passengers are treated to gourmet meals prepared by an onboard chef.

-The best-known British barge line is Go Barging, a subsidiary of European Waterways Ltd., which is headquartered in Wraysbury, England.
-Go Barging chairman Derek Banks purchased his first Dutch cargo carrier for conversion into the hotel barge Anjodi more than 30 years ago, and Go Barging currently operates luxury barge-cruise holidays in England, Scotland, Ireland, France, Belgium, Germany, Holland, and Italy.
+The best-known British barge line is European Waterways Ltd, which is headquartered in Wraysbury, England.
+The company's chairman, Derek Banks, purchased his first Dutch cargo carrier for conversion into the hotel barge Anjodi more than 30 years ago.
+European Waterways currently offers luxury barge-cruise holidays in England, Scotland, Ireland, France, Belgium, Germany, Holland, and Italy.

-Magna Carta bargeIn England, Go Barging markets six-night cruises on Magna Carta, which runs between Henley-on-Thames and Hampton Court Palace for most of the cruising season with additional cruises organized around themes such as antiques, gardens, West End theatre, and Christmas.
+Magna Carta bargeIn England, European Waterways markets six-night cruises on Magna Carta, which runs between Henley-on-Thames and Hampton Court Palace for most of the cruising season with additional cruises organized around themes such as antiques, gardens, West End theatre, and Christmas.
 The luxury barge accommodates eight guests in four twin or double staterooms with ensuite facilities.

 Steve and Steph Furniss own Tranquil Rose, a nine-passenger barge that cruises on the Thames, the Grand Union Canal, the Kennet & Avon Canal, and other English waterways from April through October.
 Most cruises are seven nights, with a handful of nine-night itineraries.
 Whole-boat charters are available.

-• Note: Cruises on European-style barges (as opposed to English-style narrowboats) are less common in Britain than they are in Continental Europe for a simple reason: Continental canals were modernized and widened in the 19th Century to accommodate larger ships and barges, while the narrow British canals were mostly left at their original width as railroads became the UK's dominant mode of freight transportation during the Industrial Era.
+• Note: Cruises on hotel barges (as opposed to English-style narrowboats) are less common in Britain than they are on the European mainland for a simple reason: Continental canals were modernized and widened in the 19th Century to accommodate larger ships and barges, while the narrow British canals were mostly left at their original width as railroads became the UK's dominant mode of freight transportation during the Industrial Era.

 Back to: Introduction